Guidelines for OSHA's Alliance Program Participants: Alliance Products and Other Alliance Projects

 The audience for the product must be clearly defined and the products should be drafted with the audience in mind.
 The audiences are typically workers, employers, and/or occupational health and safety professionals.
-The products should use language and vocabulary appropriate to the target audiences, including translation to non-English-speaking segments of the workforce when appropriate.
+The products should use language and vocabulary appropriate to the target audiences, including translation for non-English-speaking segments of the workforce when appropriate.

 Whatever their principal audience, products should always make clear that the employer has the primary responsibility under the law to provide a safe workplace.
-Products should not put the burden on employees to correct hazards, as they typically do not have control over the worksite, the equipment or the rules in the workplace.
-Products must include information regarding employer responsibility and worker rights under the Occupational Health and Safety Act of 1970.
+Products should not put the burden on employees to correct hazards, as they typically do not have control over the worksite, the equipment, or the rules in the workplace.
+Products must include information regarding employer responsibilities and worker rights under the Occupational Health and Safety Act of 1970.
 (See standard language in section IV below.)

 The following are some examples of the types of products that Alliances have developed:

-- Fact Sheet
+- Fact Sheets

-- Case Study
+- Case Studies

-- Best Practice Document
+- Best Practice Documents

-- Toolbox Talk
+- Toolbox Talks

-- Training Presentation
+- Training Presentations

 Product Development Process